-- (1) The weighted average exercise price excludes RSU awards, which have no exercise price. - (2) Consists of options to purchase a total of 942,885 shares of common stock and 3,083,301 shares of common stock subject to RSU awards granted under our 2017 Plan, 2015 Plan or 2006 Plan. - (3) Unless determined otherwise by the Compensation Committee, the number of shares of our Class A common stock reserved for issuance under our 2017 Plan will automatically increase on the first trading day in January of each year by the lesser of (i) 6 million shares or (ii) 4.0% of the total number of shares of our Class A common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Board of Directors (the "Evergreen Increase").
-The Compensation Committee determined to not effectuate the Evergreen Increase that was otherwise scheduled to have occurred on each of January 2, 2019 and January 2, 2020.
+- (1) The weighted average exercise price excludes RSU awards, which have no exercise price. - (2) Consists of options to purchase a total of 590,397 shares of our common stock and 3,483,816 shares of our common stock subject to RSU awards granted under our 2017 Plan, 2015 Plan or 2006 Plan. - (3) Unless determined otherwise by the Compensation Committee, the number of shares of our Class A common stock reserved for issuance under our 2017 Plan will automatically increase on the first trading day in January of each year by the lesser of (i) 6 million shares or (ii) 4.0% of the total number of shares of our Class A common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our Board of Directors (the "Evergreen Increase").
+The Compensation Committee determined to not effectuate the Evergreen Increase that was otherwise scheduled to have occurred on each of January 2, 2019, January 2, 2020 and January 4, 2021.